- Category: SPECIAL REPORTS

 - Published on Wednesday, 18 January 2012 17:38

-- By Ogbuefi Blogs
+- Written by Ogbuefi Blogs

 In a proper democratic government - not a Banana Republic - when a politician is caught and exposed for double standards, he resigns from his political portfolio.
 Example Mark Foley and of late Anthony Weiner.
 How about Diezani Madueke, Nigeria oil minister?

 Diezani Allison Madueke, Nigeria`s oil minister, penultimate week introduced

 untold hardship into Nigerian families by ordering the PPRA to announce the removal of oil subsidy.
 Consequently, cost of transportation increased by more than 100 percent.
 But a report I've just read online has exposed how the oil minister and her family enjoys Nigeria's oil money in a explosive jet lifestyle.